MathieuBuisson/PSCodeHealth/docs/HowDoI/CustomizeComplianceRules.md

 ```

-To verify that the complexity-related compliance rules are overidden by your custom rules, run the following :
+To verify that the complexity-related compliance rules are overridden by your custom rules, run the following :

 ```powershell
 PS C:\> $ComplexityMetrics = 'Complexity','ComplexityAverage','ComplexityHighest'